-Get BBC Sport News Alerts in the app
+Play video notifications in the BBC Sport app

 - From the section Sport

-Want to know about the biggest sport stories the moment they happen?
+Watch the best sporting action right on your lock-screen with video notifications in the BBC Sport app.

-Sign up for our BBC Sport news alerts via the app and you will get a message to notify you of a breaking news story, major live sport or to share a great piece of content.
+Sign up for our sport news notifications via the app and you will get a message to let you know of a breaking news story, major live sport and now the best of our video clips.

-The alerts are available in the iOS and Android versions of the free, award-winning BBC Sport app - add them by heading to the menu, selecting 'My Alerts' then 'Add Alerts' followed by 'Sport News'.
+If you receive a video notification on an Apple phone, swipe left to view it.
+And if you're on Android, swipe down and hit view.

-The service will supplement the current alerts offering for data around football, rugby union, cricket and rugby league matches as well as Formula 1 grands prix.
+Add notifications by heading to the menu, selecting 'My Notifications' then 'Add Notifications' followed by 'Sport News'.

 What are the alerts?

-What will the alerts tell me?
+What will the notifcations tell me?

-The alerts will cover three main areas.
+The notifications will cover three main areas.

 1) Breaking sports news.
 Something important has just happened - a top manager has been sacked, a title has been won, a football team has spent £50m on a new player.